LEon3209/Ai-Project-Luiss/README.md

 We tested three moddels in our project, Multivariable Linear Regression, Random Forest and Artificial Neural Networks (ANN).
 We started by testing the models with the default parameters on the validation set and then we did a 10-fold cross-validation for Random Forest and ANN in order to find the best hyperparameters for each model.
 In the end, we tested the models on the validation set.
 We used the mean absolute error (MAE) to evaluate our models.
 Since we knew the range of our dependent variable it was easier to interpret this metric and evaluate our models as MAE measures the average error made in predicting each output.
 We tried to use $R^2$ as well, the values were low but still positive, that's due to the social nature of our experiment as the independent variables are not explaining much in the variation of the dependent variable.
 In the end, we relied on MAE.

 After getting the best model, we worked on feature selection.
-We used the correlation with the dependent variable, the important features for Random Forest in order to choose a set of the attributesand some feature selection methods from sklearn.
-The performance was pretty much the same in terms of errors, but we reduced the number of attributes used from 57 to 16, with the possibility of further selection of smaller sets of attributes.
+We used the correlation with the dependent variable, the important features for Random Forest in order to choose a set of the attributes and some feature selection methods from sklearn.
+The performance was pretty much the same in terms of errors, but we managed to reduce the number of attributes used from 57 to 16, with the possibility of further selection of smaller sets of attributes.
 So now our model is faster and requires less computational resources while still performing as good as before.

 # Results